Remote Learning Information for Parents

-- Seeking out and communicating with school staff as different needs arise.
-The Student Wellbeing Team, including Ms Taylor, Ms Forbes, Mr Adams, all Year Coordinators and the members of the Enrichment Team, are ready to provide support.
+- Seeking out and communicating with school staff as different needs arise, your Home Teacher, Class Teacher and Year Coordinator are there to listen and support you.
+The Student Wellbeing Team, including Ms Taylor, Mrs Forbes, Mrs Dunlop, Mr Adams and the members of the Enrichment Team, are also ready to provide assistance.

 - Providing their password to Online@Hillbrook to parents – this is essential for helping parents support their child’s learning.